gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 A simple example helps to clarify how the scope of inference can change.
 Suppose we are interested in studying the GPA of students.
-If we had taken a random sample from, say, the STAT 217 students in a given semester, our scope of inference would be the population of 217 students in that semester.
+If we had taken a random sample from, say, the STAT 217 students in a given semester, our scope of inference would be the population of STAT 217 students in that semester.
 If we had taken a random sample from the entire MSU population, then the inferences would be to the entire MSU population in that semester.
 These are similar types of problems but the two populations are very different and the group you are trying